China's CCB agrees to buy majority stake in LME ring dealer Metdist

 CCB joins a growing list of Chinese entities gaining entry to the LME, which sets global benchmark prices of industrial metals including copper, aluminum and zinc.

-The only other Chinese member in the LME's top tier is GF Financial Markets, part of GF Securities 000776.SZ, one of China's largest brokerages.
+The only other Chinese member in the LME's top tier is GF Financial Markets, part of GF Securities, one of China's largest brokerages.